Grammar and mechanics

 - Use the 12-hour clock, followed by am or pm.

-- Include a space after the last number, for example, “Your package will arrive at 12:35 pm”.
+- Include a space after the last number.
+For example, “Your package will arrive at 12:35 pm.”
 Adding the space helps with formatting for English-speaking markets outside of North America, so we use it for North American usage as well.

 - Use the browser time of the logged in user.